 WSET Level 4 Diploma in Wines

-Number of Study Units
+Program of Study

 D1 Wine Production

-In Unit 2 (D1) you will undertake a detailed theoretical study of viticulture, vinification, maturation, treatments, and packaging of wine.
+You will undertake a detailed theoretical study of viticulture, vinification, maturation, treatments, and packaging of wine.
 This unit is the first unit you will complete, as it builds a foundational level of theory knowledge needed for the study of Units 3, 5, & 6.
 This unit is assessed by a 100-question multiple-choice exam.

 D2 Wine Business